AxelSeanCP/Cat_Breed_Classification/README.md

 * about : this dataset contains 12 differents cat breeds
 * samples : 10k images in total from 12 subfolders (class), all the images have different image resolution

+## Files
+- image_predict &rarr; folder of the images used for prediction
+- old_code &rarr; folder containing old files
+- predict_result &rarr; result image file of the prediction
+- cat_breed_classification_2.ipynb &rarr; notebook file for the project
+- cat_breed_classification_2.py &rarr; python file for the project
+- vegs.tflite &rarr; the saved model ready to be deployed to Android

 ## Criteria
 - free dataset with **1000 images minimum**
 - dataset **has never been used** in previous machine learning class submissions